-Abdulla Abdulaziz Abdullah Turki Al-Subaie Chairman of the Board of Directors
+Abdulla Abdulaziz Abdullah Turki Al-Subaie

-10th Corporate Governance Report
+11th Corporate Governance Report

 1. Report on Corporate Governance

 Corporate Governance entails a collection of systems by which a company is controlled, directed and operated-with specific focus on people, policies and processes, with the aim of meeting our customers', shareholders' and other stakeholders' expectations.